-7 TROUBLESHOOTING
+6 TROUBLESHOOTING

-7.1 TROUBLESHOOTING
+6.1 TROUBLESHOOTING

 Problem Solution No light on the indication light on the charging station.
 Do a check of the power supply to the charging station.
 Startup takes approximately up to 2 minutes.
 Do a check of the light intensity setting.
 If the light intensity is set near 0, it results in no visible light.
 The indication light shows a blinking red light (0.5 Hz).
 Disconnect the EV.
 Let the owner do a reset of the circuit breaker.
-Refer to 6.6 To do a reset of a tripped circuit breaker, page 94.
+Refer to .
 If the above measures to not help, do not use the charging station.
 Contact the installer or GARO support.
 The indication light shows a fixed red light.
-The charging station (CS) is deactivated by the owner using the Garo Connect app or a Pro charging station is deactivated by an external enable signal.
+The charging station (CS) is deactivated by the owner using the Garo Connect app.
 Example: A charging station is scheduled by by the owner.
 The charging station indicates a red light when not active, as the charging station is not at that moment available for charging.
 The indication light shows a slow blinking yellow light.
 Before starting the charging process, do a check of the Type 2 connectors.
-If the charging process is stopped, remove the charging cable from the Type 2 outlet.
 Once authentication is received, connect the EV.
 The charging power is too low.
 Let the owner do a check of the power and current status in the GARO Connect app.
 The signalled current, that is what the charging station allows the EV to use, can be reduced due to load balance and thermal derating.
 This information is also available in the GARO Connect app.
 There is no charging power but the indication light shows a blue blinking light.
 Let the owner do a check of the power and current status in the GARO Connect app.
 The signalled current, that is what the charging station allows the EV to use, can be reduced due to load balance and thermal derating.
 This information is also available in the GARO Connect app.
 No invitation email received from owner or system.
 Solution: Check if the email is in blocked in the junk email inbox.

-8 TECHNICAL DATA
+7 TECHNICAL DATA

-8.1 CHARGING STATION TECHNICAL DATA
+7.1 CHARGING STATION TECHNICAL DATA